msobanjo/courseware/topics/jenkins/modules/scm/README.md

 	```
 - Build the job to make sure that it succeeds

+Now that you have a working Job for the database, complete the same steps as above for the, backend and frontend.
+Make sure to reuse any credentials that you made previously, don't create new ones.

+### See the Application Working
+You should now be able to navigate to your machine's address on port `80`to see the application working.

 ### Webhook Configuration
 We have already configured the Jenkins jobs to accept Webhooks as triggers so now we just need to setup the Webhook on a Git service provider like GitHub etc.
 For this example we will be discussing how you can use GitHub to send Web Hooks to your instance of Jenkins, do the following for each of the GitHub projects that you have created: